 I’m often asked about how strong my personal business network is in a particular industry or vertical.
 My answer is always that over the years I did develop good relationships but that is not what makes your product sell on the market.
 It’s all about your product value.
 Here’s my point:

 Conventional sales wisdom is that selling is about relationships and in complex sales, relationships are essential for sales success.
 Thanks to several economy crises that is simply not the case anymore.
 Of course, customers still love relationship builders; they are not perceived as sellers.
 But here is also the issue: Relationship selling today is by far the most ineffective sales technique.

-If you don’t believe me just take a look at Figure 2.3 “Core and High Performers by Profile” (Source: CEB, CEB Sales Leadership Council, 2011 – unfortunately the link is broken due to redesign of CEB website) or read the book “The Challenger Sale” from Matt Dixon.
+If you don’t believe me just take a look at “The Power of the Challenger Sales Model” (Source Gartner/CEB) or read the book “The Challenger Sale” from Matt Dixon.